 4. If the insurance company says “sorry, we will not cover out of network services,” most clients give up.
 You should keep going.
 Many insurance companies set up their system to bank on clients and clinicians giving up easily, whether that is for denied claims or for getting out of network services approved.
 Ask to speak to the supervisor, keep asking until someone says yes.

-Often, if you can prove to the insurance company with call logs and/or email exchanges that you reached out to 10 or more in-network clinicians and no one got back to you or the clinicians that responded all have a wait list, the insurance company will approve what is called a “single case agreement.”
+If you can prove to the insurance company with call logs and/or email exchanges that you reached out to 10 or more in-network clinicians and no one got back to you or the clinicians that responded all have a wait list, the insurance company is legally bound to approve what is called a “single case agreement.”
 Remember that term, because you want to keep asking how to get this approved.
 Here is a link to an article that reviews the legally binding aspect: https://www.masspsych.org/page/58

 A single case agreement is where the insurance company will approve, for a certain time period or number of sessions, a client to work with an out of network clinician.
 In a single case agreement, the insurance company agrees to pay what their typical contracted rate is, and the client is responsible for the rest.
 In these scenarios, the client will pay the clinician, and then submit the paid invoices to be reimbursed by the insurance at the contracted rate, which is usually 50-60% of the full cost.